hashd/LearnStack/notes/metaprogramming_elixir.md

 ## Extending Elixir with Metaprogramming
 Macros aren't limited to the simple transformations.
 They can be used to perform powerful code generation, save time, eliminate boilerplate and produce elegant APIs.

+### Extending Modules
+A core purpose of macros is to inject code into modules to extend their behavior, define functions, and perform any other code generation that's required.

+> Look at example `/practice/elixir/macros/module_extension_custom.exs`

+#### `use`: Common API for Module extension
+`use` macro serves the simple but powerful purpose of providing a common API for module extension. `use SomeModule` simply invokes the `SomeModule.__using__/1` macro.